-(b) FAC-COR waivers.
-The SPE may waive the requirement for obtaining the FAC-COR certifications prior to appointment as a COR.
-Waivers will only be considered in compelling and well documented circumstances.
+(d) Waivers.
+The SPE may waive the requirements for FAC-COR certifications certifications.
+Waivers will only be considered in compelling and well documented circumstances for a period not to exceed 6 months.
 This authority is non-delegable.
 FAC-COR waivers are not transferable to other agencies.